Hiroki Miura: Career

-On October 24, 2017, Miura’s official fan club "White & Black" was established.
+On October 24, 2017, Miura's official fan club "White & Black" was established.

 In November 2017, Miura began to play the role of Higekiri in the Touken Ranbu musical, and his popularity has risen.
 In addition to participating in the "Japan Unisys Presents Musical Touken Ranbu × Yomiuri Giants Collaboration Night" the opening ceremony, which held at the Tokyo Dome on September 11, 2018.
 He also performed with other Touken Danshi in the 69th NHK Kōhaku Uta Gassen on December 31 of the same year.

 In April 2019, Miura was selected as the youngest ever to play the role of Marius in the musical "Les Miserables", and stood on the stage of the Imperial Theater for the first time.

 In March 2020, Miura debuted and starred in the Theater Creation with The Little Shop of Horrors the Musical.

 In 2022, Miura played the role of Haku in Spirited Away the Stage, and integrated his own ballet experience into the transformation scene and get acclaim.

 In February 2023, Kingdom the Stage became Miura's first starring role in the Imperial Theater.

+In 2024, Miura won 49th Kikuta Kazuo Theater Award.